 If you find yourself really loving rosin or dry sift extraction then check out our combo packages that combine the two.
 Super high-quality rosin can be extracted from dry sift, and using the two together is the preferred choice by many for easy homemade concentrates.

-Last, you won’t need any special outlet to run our extraction machines.
+Last, you won’t need any special outlet to run our extraction equipment.
 Simply plug them into a standard house plug.

 Rosin – Rosin Presses